jonmhays/Canvas-Account-Statistics/README.md

 ## Providing CSV Report

 This script will work with any list of canvas course ids that the user is authorized to access.
-Ideally, you can use a provisioning report for courses which will result in a file that includes the 'canvas_course_id'.
+Ideally, you can use a provisioning report for accounts which will result in a file that includes the 'canvas_account_id'.

 ## Admin User access